 1. Have a Plan About Food

 Life is busy.
 There’s so much pressure in life, the last thing you want is to have to think about food.
-“Have a plan about food,” suggests Registered Dietician, Kimberly Gomer, Director of Nutrition at the Pritikin Longevity Center and Spa in Miami, Florida.
+“Have a plan about food,” suggests Registered Dietician, Lon Ben-Asher, Registered Nutritionist at the Pritikin Longevity Center in Miami, Florida.
 “Having a plan means you’re not buying lunch out every day, where you’re stepping into a minefield… putting yourself in the line of temptations.”
 It is easier to eat more nutritious, healthy foods when you have a plan.

 2. Eat More Whole, Plant-Based Foods